-For the 8 EC on electives there will be a shortlist consisting of all Transport & Planning specialisation courses plus a number of Transport & Planning related courses such as:
+For the 8 EC on electives there is a shortlist consisting of all Transport & Planning specialisation courses plus a number of Transport & Planning related courses:

-- CIE4840 Freight transport systems: Analysis and modelling
+- CIE5830 - Freight transport systems: Analysis and modelling (annotation IDM)

 For the second year of the MSc-programme Transport & Planning you can choose two blocks of 10 EC from the following list: